coolbutuseless/rsoundfont/README.md

 Audio samples within a SoundFont are supplied at one (or maybe a few) different pitches.
 In order to be general useful as an instrument for MIDI playback, some facility will have to be added for pitch-shifting.

-#### Lazy loading of SoundFont audio data

-Audio data for samples can be large - quality SoundFont files can easily contain a gigbyte of audio samples.
-Rather than loading all these up-front, it should be possible to keep a reference to the file and lazily load audio data when an instrument is needed.

-Currently I am only working with smaller SoundFont files and do not presently have the need for this.
-Contact me if this is something you need.

 ## Installation